jsteenbeeke/jsteenbeeke.github.io/_posts/2020-11-18-ocp-java-se-11-mnemonics.md

 the second one when Oracle contacted me to say the old exams were being invalidated, and I had a week left to do the second one.

-Not feeling too confident about what was supposed to be six weeks of study into four days, I cancelled my 1Z0-816 exam and opted to take the 1Z0-819 exam on the same day I originally planned the old exam.
+Not feeling too confident about compressing what was supposed to be six weeks of study into four days, I cancelled my 1Z0-816 exam and opted to take the 1Z0-819 exam on the same day I originally planned the old exam.
 The problem: this exam covers all topics of both old exams, so I still had to study twice as much material in six weeks.
 And I succeeded.